kobbycyber/bypass-edr-av/README.md

 # bypass-edr-av
-POC edr/av bypass with meterpreter
+POC's edr/av bypass with meterpreter

+In this project i will test av/edr solutions.